-Why put your emergency fund in a Roth IRA?
+Why put your emergency savings in a Roth IRA?

 Because there’s an annual contribution limit, you want to start contributing as soon as possible.
 You want the most money possible growing tax-free.

-Just take it out.
-You can withdraw contributions without taxes or penalties.
+The answer to how to use your Roth IRA as an emergency fund is simple.
+Just take the money out when you need it.
+You can withdraw contributions without paying taxes or penalties.
 If you need to withdraw the earnings early, there’s a 10% penalty plus regular income taxes on those earnings.

 Don’t you lose Roth space if you take the money out?